Are You Building Systems or Building Products? Data Engineer vs. Software Developer Explained

 The fundamental difference: data engineers build infrastructure that enables insights.
 Software developers build products that deliver value.

-Technical Stack and Tools
+Technical stack and tools

 Data engineers master specialized tools for data processing.
 SQL is your primary language for querying and transforming data.
 Python handles pipeline orchestration and data validation.